boginw/P5/report/2 Iteration 1/EV3 Analysis.md

 | Total Memory           | 4         |
 | Max Memory             | 29        |

 The Java Runtime is still specifying that the max available memory is 29 MB, but in this test only 4 MB where utilized.
-Where of those 4 MB, 3MB was Free memory and 1 MB was Used memory.
+Where of those 4 MB, 3MB was free memory and 1 MB was used memory.
 This shows that the stack size is 1 MB.

 ### Conclusion